13 Best Social Media Scheduling Tools – 2023 Comparison

 Key features:

-- Automatic scheduling
+• Automatic scheduling

-- Post generator
+• Post generator

-- Automatic post variants
+• Automatic post variants

-- Content repurposing
+• Content repurposing

-- TA/B testing
+• TA/B testing

-- Limitless content library
+• Limitless content library

 Pros:

-- Unique time-saving workflow
+• Unique time-saving workflow

-- Powerful automations mean there’s no need to manually schedule each post
+• Powerful automations mean there’s no need to manually schedule each post

-- Good value for money
+• Good value for money

-- Lots of innovative features you won’t find elsewhere
+• Lots of innovative features you won’t find elsewhere

 Cons:

-- Limited/basic reporting
+• Limited/basic analytics and reporting

 Pricing:

-Plans start from $19/month
+Plans start from $19/month.

 These tools allow you to plan and schedule your social media content ahead of time.
 You can upload your content and set a date and time for it to be published on your social media platform.

 Most social media scheduling tools are extremely easy to use and work just like a calendar app such as Google Calendar.
 However, Pallyy is particularly easy to use thanks to its visual calendar and it has a free option available.
-Alternatively, you could opt for a tool like SocialBee that uses content libraries and allows for easy post recycling.

-Posting content to various social platforms using apps or websites can be time-consuming as you can only post one post at a time, and you’ll need to spend time logging in and out of accounts on different platforms.
+Posting content to various social platforms using apps or websites can be time-consuming as you can only post one post at a time, and you’ll need to spend time logging in and out of social media accounts on different platforms.

-The short answer is no. According to CinchShare, whether you post directly from Facebook, Instagram, Twitter, etc. or you use a scheduler, it won’t affect the number of views or how much engagement a post receives.
+The short answer is no. According to CinchShare, whether you post directly from Facebook, Instagram, Twitter, etc. or you use a post scheduler, it won’t affect the number of views or how much engagement a post receives.

 No. Although there are some myths circulating about this, Agorapulse ran tests and found that the engagement rates and number or likes were comparable whether they used a scheduler or posted directly through the Instagram app.